 Elizabeth Simard – Creative Producer

-In 2013 Elizabeth produced and co-wrote 4 time nominated international short film, Paladin which premiered at 168Film Festival, Los Angeles and in 2014 worked as 2nd AD on independent feature, Rise which secured international distribution.
-She then went on to produce Australia’s first anthology feature; a cross cultural collaboration between China, South Korea and Australia premiering internationally at the Beijing Int.
-Film Festival [BJIFF], Cannes Film Festival and the Brisbane Int.
-Film Festival [BIFF].
+Elizabeth launched her career with 4 time nominated international short film, Paladin which premiered at 168Film Festival, Los Angeles.
+In 2014 she worked as 2nd AD on independent feature, Rise which secured international distribution and then went on to produce Australia’s first anthology feature, On The Move; a cross cultural collaboration between China, South Korea and Australia premiering internationally at the Cannes Film Festival, Beijing Int.
+Film Festival, and the Brisbane Int.
+Film Festival.

-Elizabeth is completing her Master thesis at Griffith University exploring best practices for cross-cultural collaboration.
+Other works include historical feature, An Antarctic Affair based on the life and love of arctic explorer Douglas Mawson.
+Elizabeth is completing her Master's thesis at Griffith University exploring best practices for cross-cultural collaboration.